 Liquidity risk is the risk that the Company may not have cash available to satisfy financial liabilities as they become due.
-The Company actively monitors its financing obligations, as well as its cash and cash equivalents to ensure that it has sufficient available funds to meet current and foreseeable future financial requirements at a reasonable cost.
-The Company mitigates risk by maintaining adequate credit and lending facilities and through the management of its operational cash flows.
+The Company actively monitors its financing obligations, as well as its cash to ensure that it has sufficient available funds to meet current and foreseeable future financial requirements at a reasonable cost.
+The changes in the global financial markets and weak economic conditions, can have a significant impact on the ability of the Company to obtain funding for future financial requirements.